deathwisher/hello-world/README.md

 Hi folks,

 My name is Azat.
-I like Python but I'm totally beginner to it.
+I like C# but I'm totally beginner to it.
 I will be glad to collaborate with all the communtiy of GitHub.